jomof/srsdb/RELEASING.md

 ## Release Workflow

 The release process uses:
-- `release.py` - Python script that bumps the version and creates a git tag
+- `release.py` - Python script that bumps the version, creates a git tag, and pushes to GitHub
 - `.github/workflows/release.yml` - GitHub Actions workflow that publishes to PyPI when a tag is pushed

+**The entire process is automatic** - just run `python release.py` and it handles everything!

 ### Step 1: Prepare the Release